MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 3. Nos**usuários**de> **videoconferência** > do **centro de administração do Skype for Business**, no painel ação em **ID de conferência**, clique em **Redefinir**.

-4. In the **Reset conference ID?** window, click **Yes**.
+4. Na janela **Redefinir ID de conferência?** , clique em **Sim**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.

 **Usando o Windows PowerShell**

-You can reset the conference ID for a user by using the Windows PowerShell.
-To do this, run:
+Usando o Windows PowerShell Para fazer isso, execute:

   ```PowerShell
   Set-CsOnlineDialInConferencingUser -Identity "Amos Marble" -ResetConferenceID